sheffield-supernova/phy319_blog/_posts/2020-03-04-lookingatdarks.md

 ## Try this instead! ##

-`ccdproc.subtract_bias` does not work on loops - only on individual frames!
+`ccdproc.subtract_bias` does not work on list - only on individual frames!
+So, if you want it to work on batches of data, you have to run the reduction on individual frames inside a loop.

 {% highlight python %}
 dark_biassub = ccdproc.subtract_bias(dark, master_bias)